 Diet and nutrition: adults

-In 2014, women aged 75 years and over were least likely to consume five portions or more per day (16% & 15% respectively).
-The proportion who reported consuming this amount fluctuated slighlty for women aged between 25 and 64 years (fluctuating slightly between 22% and 23%) before declining in women aged 65 years plus.
+In 2015, women aged 16-24 years and 75 years or over were least likely to consume five portions or more per day (16% & 15% respectively).
+The proportion who reported consuming this amount fluctuated slighlty for women aged between 25 and 74 years (between 21% for 25-34 year olds and 28% in 55-64 year olds).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.